aryanrathore1012/Air_Quality_Analysis_and_Prediction_for_Indian_Cities_and_States/README.md

 # 💡 inspiration

-in my city indore there are several places that show aqi and chemical levels troughout the day in tabular format i reashered about this topic and found out this research paper https://www.diva-portal.org/smash/get/diva2:1681590/FULLTEXT02 in this research paper they have just taken this model and shoved data into making an avarage model
+in my city indore there are several places that show aqi and chemical levels troughout the day in a tabular format, i researched about this topic and found out this research paper https://www.diva-portal.org/smash/get/diva2:1681590/FULLTEXT02 in this research paper they have just taken a small amount of data and shoved it into models

-* in this project i have tried my best to make and better model
+* in this project i have tried my best to make and better model with more data 100000, compared to 30000 in the research paper
 * and extract usefull and meaningfull insights about aqi trend in india using interactive and good looking maps

 ### 📚 PARTS OF THE PROJECT